Create Role Description

 Produce asset information and data that supports decision-making and continual improvement.

-• Implement asset information and data management strategies that support decision-making and continual improvement
+• Articulate the role of asset information and data management in supporting decision-making and continual improvement

-• Analyse and create insights from asset information and data in accordance with the organisation’s standards and processes
+• Maintain and collate asset information and data in accordance with the organisation’s standards and processes

-• Use and continually improve asset information technologies to carry out asset management processes
+• Use asset information technologies to carry out asset management processes

 Complementary capabilities